Selenium C# Tutorial: Using Implicit Wait in Selenium

 Due to this wait, the page load gets completed and we proceed with the flight ticket booking for our Selenium C# tutorial.

 In this Selenium C# tutorial, we had a look at why implicit wait in Selenium is necessary for Selenium test automation.
 The primary usage of Implicit wait in Selenium is to add a certain amount of delay of loading of the required web elements before an operation is performed on the element.
-Happy testing!
+That’s all for this article.

 Written by Himanshu Sheth